 Access and save data.
 In special cases, authors may be asked to provide expert evaluation of the source data from their work, and they should be prepared to provide public access to this source data, if feasible.
 This data must be stored within a reasonable time after the publication of the article.

 Originality and plagiarism.
 Authors, sending their manuscript to the journal, guarantee the originality of the presented research.
 Use of fragments of someone else's works or borrowing the statements of other authors should be noted in the link and indicated in the text of the article.
 Excessive borrowing and plagiarism in any form (unformed quotes, paraphrase, or assignment of rights to the results of others' research) are unethical and unacceptable.
-Manuscripts, which are a combination of parts of information previously published by other authors without critique and interpretation by the editorial staff of the magazine, are not accepted.
+Manuscripts, which are a combination of parts of information previously published by other authors without critique and interpretation by the editorial staff of the journal, are not accepted.

 Multiple, duplicate or simultaneous publications.
 The results of one study can be published no more than in one article, which, in turn, can not be filed simultaneously in more than one journal.
 Sometimes an article may be published a second time in another journal and in a different form.
 For example, the translation of the article, but provided that the author and editor of the work already published, have agreed to re-publication, which, in terms of content and interpretation of the results, should be similar to the first-published version.
 Forms of re-publication can be found at www.icmje.org.